Best Cat Toys for Indoor Cats: What You Need to Know

 Sure, some indoor cats take advantage of the early retirement benefits living with a human offers by spending their free time stalking invisible prey (or you) and exploring your cabinets.
 But others simply give in to the boredom and let ennui take over.

 How do you do that?
 Well, you want to create the fun and adventure of the great outdoors…indoors.
+Sort of like a home gym for cats.
 And using a clever combination of the best cat toys for indoor cats allows you to do just that.

 We’ve found the best indoor cat toys for this purpose and sorted them into four key aspects that effectively give your kitty all the outdoor stimulation she needs without setting a precious paw outdoors.